mosmn/Notes/sections/theo/sep/agile.md

 - Rapid development and delivery of software is now often the most important requirement for a software project. because:
     - Businesses operate in a fast-changing environment and is hard to produce a set of stable software requirements.
-    - Most of the time requirements are onl clear when the user has gained experience with the software.
+    - Most of the time requirements are only clear when the user has gained experience with the software.
     - Software has to evolve quickly to keep up with the changing business environment.
 - Plan-driven is essential for some type of systems(critical systems, safety-critical systems, etc.) but doesnt meet these business needs.
 - Agile development methods aim is to radically reduce the delivery time of working software systems.

 All agile methods have these characteristics in common:
 - the processes of specification, design & implementation are interleaved.
-- the system is developed in a series od increments.
+- the system is developed in a series of increments.
 - Extensive tool support is used to support the development process.

 # Agile methods